UPDATE: Islamic Republic of Afghanistan Legal System and Research

 - At the cessation stage, shall take place by two or more persons

 The courts are required to resolve cases in accordance with the constitution and other laws of the Islamic Republic of Afghanistan.
-If there is no clear legal provision for the case, the court shall, in pursuance of the Hanafi jurisprudence, and, within the limits set by this Constitution, rule in a way that attains justice in the best manner.
+If there is no clear legal provision for the case, the court shall, in pursuance of the Hanafi jurisprudence, and, within the limits set by this Constitution, rule in a way that attains justice in the best manner (Article 133, Afghan constitution, 2004).

 Trials in the Afghanistan courts happen in open procedure in which everybody may attend, subject to law.
 The court may convene the trials in a close procedure only if they are legally required or that it is deemed necessary.
-Making notice of the final decision shall always be open to public.
+Making notice of the final decision shall always be open to public (Article 128, Afghan constitution, 2004).

 The courts shall be duty bound to rely on the reasons, grounds and legal provisions for a decision to issue.

-The Supreme Court consists of the following Dewans:
+The Supreme Court consists of the following Dewans (Article 18, Law on the Organization and Jurisdiction of Courts in Afghanistan):

 - General Criminal Dewan